 I have performed, recorded, and toured with different acts all across the United States.
 Songs that I have written and performed have been placed on network television, and I have experience working with accomplished producers and engineers such as Bob Clearmountain and Mark Williams.
 I also have a degree in audio technology from Virginia Tech.

 While my main specialties are playing guitar and singing, I have more than 10 years of experience producing, writing, and mixing music.
-I typically use Pro Tools to record and mix, but I am also familiar with other recording programs such as Logic, Reaper, and Sonar.
-I have all of the necessary equipment at my home to be able to record and mix virtually anything.
+I typically use Logic to record and mix, but I am also familiar with other DAWs such as Pro Tools, Reaper, and Sonar.
+I have all of the necessary equipment at my home to be able to record and mix virtually anything (except for drums).

 I am 27 years old and I have over 10 years experience as a songwriter.
 I have had multiple songs that I have written featured on network television.
 I also have plenty of experience as a songwriter, session player/singer, and touring musician with bands and artists such as Andrew Tufano, Joe Maye, Mannywellz, Kayla Brianna, Throwing Plates, Hayley Fahey, and Augustus James.

 I am happy to help write, arrange, and/or produce songs, but I am also comfortable recording specific parts such as background vocals, guitar solos, or rhythm parts.

 Please don't hesitate to reach out to me with any questions.

 Tell me about your project and how I can help, through the 'Contact' button above.

 James is killing!
 Great vocal sound and elevated my song.
 He really communicated, got into the musical details, fast turnaround, technical concerns were on point, too.
 Hire this guy!